jhipster/generator-jhipster/README.md

 npm link
 ```

-2. optional: Link a development version of JHipster to your blueprint (optional: required only if you want to use a non-released JHipster version, like the master branch or your own custom fork)
+2. Optional: Link a development version of JHipster to your blueprint (optional: required only if you want to use a non-released JHipster version, like the master branch or your own custom fork)

 ```bash
 cd generator-jhipster